veertuinc/anklet/docs/running-multiple-instances.md

 - **Org 1**: `http://your-host:54321/jobs/v1/receiver`
 - **Org 2**: `http://your-host:54322/jobs/v1/receiver`

+Alternatively, configure one **enterprise** webhook under Enterprise → Settings → Hooks pointing at a single receiver (`enterprise: your-enterprise-slug`).
+That replaces per-org webhooks when one Anklet queue/handler pool should serve the whole enterprise.

 ## Shared Resources

 ### Redis Database

 Both instances can share the same Redis database (see below).
-However, by default, job queues are namespaced by owner (e.g., `anklet/jobs/github/queued/org1` vs `anklet/jobs/github/queued/org2`), so there are no conflicts.
+However, by default, job queues are namespaced by owner or enterprise (e.g., `anklet/jobs/github/queued/org1` vs `anklet/jobs/github/queued/org2`, or `anklet/jobs/github/queued/veertu-inc` for enterprise scope), so there are no conflicts.

 ### Anka CLI